karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

 The parameter `library_dir` is optional and specifies a sample library root directory, `/Users/MySampleLibrary` in the example above.
 It is required to perform similarity search on this sample library.
 If specified, an attempt is made to load embeddings for this library.
 If none are found, new embeddings are calculated which may take a while (depending on sample library size).

-Once completely initialised, the tool can be used for sample generation and similarity search.
+Once completely initialised, the tool can be used for sample generation and similarity search.<br><br>

 **Generating samples**<br><br>